PieterMostert/glazy-data-analysis/README.md

 To group the glazes, I used the K-means clustering algorithm to identify potential groups, and then examined them on a case-by-case basis to see if they should be split or combined with other groups, based on the conditions above.
 This is a painstaking process that involves looking up the recipes on Glazy.
 There's a fair amount of ambiguity involved, and I've had a make a number of judgement calls.
 Fortunately Glazy gives a list of recipes with the same base, which helps with the second last case.

-I still haven't finished going through the potential groups manually, but I've processed just over 70% of them.
+I still haven't finished going through the potential groups manually, but I've processed just over 75% of them.
 The ones I've checked can be found [here](https://pietermostert.github.io/glazy-data-analysis/glazy_clusters_checked.json), and the rest [here](https://pietermostert.github.io/glazy-data-analysis/glazy_clusters_unchecked.json).

+When splitting recipes into training, validation and test sets, the splits are made on the level of groups, so recipes from the same group don't appear in both the training and test sets, for example.

 A number of oxides are only present in non-trivial amounts in a minority of glazes, which makes it unlikely that their effect on the firing temperature will be visible in the data.
 The chart below shows the weighted percent of glazes that contain more than 0.5 percent mole of the oxides listed.